papanumba/dryfart/doc/index.md

 Features:
 * No keywords, only symbols, that's why it's _Dry_
-* Control flow: if-else, loops, and a (TODO) switch
+* Control flow: if-else, switch and loops
 * Imperative: both procedural and functional
 * Functional: all subroutines are 1st-class
 * Closures with capture by value (only VM)